-The College of Law accepts applications from Sept.
-3 to Aug.
-1. Admissions decisions are rendered on a rolling basis, and applicants are admitted until the class is full.
+ONU Law has a rolling admissions cycle, accepting applications and rendering decisions from September to August.
 The college does accept scores from the June LSAT.
 Students interested in admission are encouraged to apply early in the cycle to avail themselves of the greatest consideration for admission as well as scholarship and grant awards.
 All applications are automatically considered for merit-based aid scholarships and institutional grants.
 Students not immediately admitted may be placed on a waiting list.

-Applicants admitted to the Ohio Northern College of Law are required to disclose any information that would change their responses to any questions on the application, including and especially disclosure questions regarding arrests and criminal history, disciplinary action, pending criminal charges, and professional misconduct.
-Once students matriculate to the Ohio Northern College of Law, this obligation to disclose continues through graduation.
+Applicants admitted to ONU Law are required to disclose any information that would change their responses to any questions on the application, including and especially disclosure questions regarding arrests and criminal history, disciplinary action, pending criminal charges, and professional misconduct.
+Once students matriculate to ONU Law, this obligation to disclose continues through graduation.

-The College of Law places high importance on the integrity, maturity and candor of applicants.
+ONU Law places high importance on the integrity, maturity, and candor of applicants.
 Applicants are required to update the Office of Law Admissions in a timely manner of any circumstance that may alter their response to any question on the application.
-The College of Law reserves the right to revoke an offer of admission if the Admissions Committee determines that an applicant has engaged in behavior that brings into question their honesty, maturity, moral character or fitness to practice law.
-The College of Law may revoke an offer of admission if the Admissions Committee determines that the applicant has provided false, incomplete, incorrect or misleading information during the admissions process, or if new information is not provided in a timely manner.
-Applicants determined by the Admissions Committee to have provided incorrect, incomplete or misleading information in their applications may be reported to LSAC’s Committee on Misconduct or Irregularities in the Admission Process.
+ONU Law reserves the right to revoke an offer of admission if the Admissions Committee determines that an applicant has engaged in behavior that brings into question the applicant’s honesty, maturity, moral character, or fitness to practice law.
+ONU Law may revoke an offer of admission if the Admissions Committee determines that the applicant has provided false, incomplete, incorrect, or misleading information during the admissions process, or if new information is not provided in a timely manner.
+Applicants determined by the Admissions Committee to have provided incorrect, incomplete, or misleading information in their applications may be reported to the Law School Admission Council’s Committee on Misconduct or Irregularities in the Admission Process.